mai-array/1391-summer/docs/design/cad/whatis.md

   <h2><strong>Commonly Used CAD Software </strong></h2>

 <p>There are several CAD platforms that FRC teams commonly use.
 Each has its strengths depending on the team’s needs, school devices, or personal preference.
 Our preference at 1391 is Onshape due to the existing FRC part libraries, and collaboration features.
-Here are the most popular CAD softwares:</p>
+Here are some popular CAD softwares:</p>

 <div style="display: flex; flex-wrap: wrap; gap: 1.5rem; margin-top: 1rem;">